 General Licences - Scotland

-General licences in Scotland are issued by Scottish Natural Heritage.
-You don’t need to apply to use general licences, but you are required by law to abide by their terms and conditions.
+General licences in Scotland are currently issued by Scottish Natural Heritage (SNH).
+You don’t need to apply to use a general licence, but you are required by law to abide by their terms and conditions.

 Latest press releases – Scotland general licences

 New licences will come into force on 1 April 2020 and follow on from an SNH consultation and review.

 Scottish Natural Heritage applauded for taking time to make general licence changes.